Man-of-principle/Food-claims-Analysis-Power-BI-/README.md

 The head of the legal department has tasked us with providing a comprehensive report detailing the variations in claim closure times across each location.
 This analysis will shed light on areas for improvement and aid in streamlining the claims management process.

-To view The Analysis Click Here

 # Data
 The dataset contains one row for each claim.
-The dataset can be downloaded from here.
+The dataset can be downloaded from [here](https://github.com/Man-of-principle/Food-claims-Analysis-Power-BI-/tree/main/Dataset).

 | Column Name |  Criteria |
 |-------------| ----------|